 On January 22, 2020 Stellar acquired the L-K Property, Quebec.
-Stellar plans beginning Stage 1 exploration when weather permits, probably in calendar Q2, 2021.

-On August 19, 2020 Stellar signed a definitive agreement to acquire a 90% interest the Tichka Est gold property in the high Atlas region of Morocco.
-Work will begin on Tichka Est in calendar Q2, 2021.
+On August 19, 2020 Stellar signed a definitive agreement to acquire a 90% interest the Tichka Est gold property in the Occidental High Atlas region of Morocco.
+Work began on Tichka Est in calendar Q2, 2021.

-On September 16, 2020 Stellar signed a definitive agreement to acquire the fully issued Priko permit and the pending Zenoula permit, totalling approximately 770 km2, in Côte d'Ivoire.
+On September 16, 2020 Stellar signed a definitive agreement to acquire the fully issued Priko permit and the pending Zenoula permit, totalling 770 km2, in Côte d'Ivoire.
 The transaction closed on November 27, 2020.
 On January 27, 2021, the Company launched a preliminary reconnaissance program on the property.